ManoloMancelli/HadesVR_Remix/docs/Headset.md

 ## Electronics

-For the main microcontroller you absolutely need to use board that uses [Arduino HID library](https://www.arduino.cc/en/Reference/HID).
-That means:

-* Arduino Leonardo
 * Arduino Pro micro

 ⚠️ Other boards like Arduino MEGA won't work!

-Ideal board is the Arduino Pro Micro - it's based on the Atmega32u4 and it's super small

 * Gyroscope - MPU9250 is the best one but you can use cheaper ones at your own risk.